dave-mccollough/rust-actix-sample/README.md

-# rust-actix-sample
+# Rust Actix Sample

-Actix Web Framework for Rust
+Sample using the Actix Web Framework for Rust